DERHAEUPTLING/contao-mobilecontent/README.md

 When the auto-redirect is enabled, right before the visitor is redirected to the correct version of the page the script adds the `mobile-content-redirecting` CSS class to the `<body>` element.

+**Note:** when this feature is enabled, the toggle links get the extra hash parameter to the URL.
+When the user visits a page with that parameter (e.g. by clicking the link) the cookie will be set that prevents from yet another redirect back.
+This allows e.g. the mobile visitors to be redirected to the mobile version of the website on first page view but they can still view the desktop version by explicitly clicking the link.

 ## Insert tags